How Section 28 Compliance Impacts Cash Transaction Reporting and Sanctions Screening

-Section 28 of the FIC Act
+Section 28 Compliance of the FIC Act

 “28.
 Cash transactions above the prescribed limit